ultravioletrs/prism-docs/docs/getting-started.md

 }
 ```

-For the UI click enter to login to Project with will bring you to the dashboard.
+For the UI click enter to log in to workspace with will bring you to the dashboard.
 ![Project login](img/ui/projlogin.png)

 ## Backends